orblivion/offline-cryptoparty/crypto_before.md

 ### 3) GPGTools checksum

+* If you go to: http://www.gnupg.org/ you will see that it endorses gpgtools.org for Mac OS X.
 * Visit the [GPGTools](https://gpgtools.org/) homepage.
 * Under "GPG Suite" at the very bottom, under MacGPG, you will see *SHA-1*.
 Copy the string of characters that follow.